boscoh/uniprot/README.md

 2. Fetch uniprot metadata for protein sequence identifiers, including organism, the protein sequence itself, GO annotations.

-This library provides a simple uniprot parser, which you can easily add to, or modify.
+This library provides a simple UniProt parser to analyze the sequence metadata.
+It is easy to switch in your own parser.

-There are various ways to access the mapping service, which depends on the limitations of the service.
+There are various ways to access the mapping service, where each method has its pros and cons (speed vs. robustness).